Making the Debt Transition Easier: Student Debt by State

 Low Debt Delinquency

 This is one of the most important pieces of the puzzle, and yet it often goes overlooked.
-If you have to choose between paying off debt for the next 10 years but paying off every penny as directed or paying off debt for the next 5 years with multiple late payments, you should go for the former.
+If you have to choose between paying off student debt and other types of debt for the next 10 years but paying off every penny as directed or paying off debt for the next 5 years with multiple late payments, you should go for the former.

 Unfortunately, many low-debt states are also high-delinquency states, largely because they’re also low-income.
 New England has on average the highest amount of student debt, but MappingStudentDebt.org classes it as having an “extremely low” rate of delinquency.
 On the other side, the South and Southwest, both low-income and low-debt areas on the whole, have an “extremely high” rate of delinquency.